Stay Eat Events Weather Beaches

 It comes at a somewhat inconvenient time, just as Shore Acres gets into the midst of its winter storm displays – the largest on the Oregon coast.

-OAC executive director Janice Langlinais said Oregon State Parks and Recreation Department (OPRD) from the Sunset Bay State Park District gave them an update on the three state parks in the area on Tuesday.
+OAC executive director Janice Langlinais said Oregon State Parks and Recreation Department (OPRD) officials from the Sunset Bay State Park District gave them an update on the three state parks in the area on Tuesday.

-For good news, Sunset Bay Campground reopens tomorrow (Thursday, January 9), and the Sunset Bay Day Use area has continued to be open this whole time.
+For good news, Sunset Bay Campground reopens tomorrow (Thursday, January 9), and the Sunset Bay Day Use area has continued to be open this entire time.
 Shore Acres is accessible by the hiking trail, although it's quite muddy from all the rain.

 However, the road closure is still up in the air, Langlinais said.
 OPRD is in charge of the road – not ODOT – although ODOT and OPRD told Oregon Coast Beach Connection they will work closely on the project.

 Langlinais said visitors can hike from Sunset Bay's day use area to Shore Acres and Cape Arago.
-While a small portion of the trail does take you onto the roadway where the slide happened.
-They urge extreme caution if you're going to use that.
+While a small portion of the trail does take you onto the roadway where the slide happened, they urge extreme caution if you're going to use that.

 “There’s only one little section that might be considered gnarly and it’s just that you have to go on the road and skirt around the damage and get back on the trail,” Langlinais told Oregon Coast Beach Connection.
 “The trail is muddy because it’s been raining.
 But my contact at [State Parks] said it’s in a lot better condition than they anticipated given how much rain they had.”